🔼The name Naamathite: Summary

 🔼The name Naamathite in the Bible

-The name Naamathite is actually an ethnonym, which describes where someone is from.
+The name Naamathite looks like an ethnonym, which is a word that describes where someone is from.
 In this case, a Naamathite would be someone from Naamath (נעמת).
 No place called Naamath is mentioned anywhere in the Bible, but perhaps Naamath is an older spelling of the name Naamah (נעמה), which was the name of a town in Judah (Joshua 15:41).

 🔼Etymology of the name Naamathite

 The name Naamathite comes from the verb נעם (na'em) meaning to be pleasant, sweet, delightful, beautiful: